iwi/linkatos/README.md

   - Captures the detected urls into a database

+## Features

+When the bot is invited to a channel it automatically caches the urls that are posted.

+Use a :+1: reaction to the message where the url was posted the bot stores the url into a Firebase database.

+Use a :-1: reaction to the message where the url was posted the bot ignores that url.

+Use `@linkatos list` to ask linkatos to list all cached urls that have not yet been stored or ignored.

 ## Running the bot

 To run the bot in isolation use the Dockerised version: